gatnalysing/zigbee-mqtt-python/InstallingRPIos/readme.md

 3. plug in USB-C to power on

 4. Network installation:
-   - hold 'shift' and wait for network installation to initiate
+   - hold `shift` and wait for network installation to initiate
    - select 'is' for keyboard layout and english for language

 5. Configurations: